 Elaeagnus species are closely related to Sea Buckthorn and as such will fertilize the soil in the same way.
-Yet they’re much better behaved than their brutish cousins – often only possessing a few thorns and rarely suckering.
+Yet, they are much better behaved than their brutish cousins.
+They often only possess a few thorns and rarely suckering.

 Whilst they are quite astringent at first, a fully ripe berry really blasts the body that “wow-pop!” feeling, that something very nourishing indeed is going in there!

 Also in the genus are Elaeagnus multiflora (Gumi Fruit) and Elaeagnus ebbingei (Silverberry).
-These produce similar kinds of fruits, but at different times of the year – meaning the berry season can be extended from spring to autumn.
+These produce similar kinds of fruits, but at different times of the year.
+This means you can extend the berry season from spring to autumn.

 3. European and American Elder (Sambucus nigra and Sambucus canadensis)

-The Sambucus family is a fairly well-known group of large shrubs or small trees, and there are several species spread out over different continents.
+The Sambucus family is a fairly well-known group of large shrubs or small trees.
+There are several species of Sambucus and they are spread out over different continents.